carlosabalde/pgp-tomb/README.md

 **PGP Tomb is a minimalistic multi-platform command line secrets manager built on top of PGP**.
 It was created just for fun, mainly as an excuse to play with Go for the first time.
 Nevertheless, it's fully functional and actively used.
 Highlights:

-- Secrets (i.e. passwords, bank accounts, software licenses, PDF documents, etc.) are stored in the file system as binary PGP files encrypted & gzipped using one or more public keys (i.e. recipients).
+- Secrets (i.e. passwords, bank accounts, software licenses, PDF documents, etc.) are stored in the file system as **binary PGP files encrypted & gzipped using one or more public keys** (i.e. recipients).

-- Secrets can be tagged using an unlimited number of (name, value) pairs stored as unencrypted meta-information of the gzipped file.
+- Secrets can be **tagged using an unlimited number of (name, value) pairs** stored as unencrypted meta-information of the gzipped file.

-- A flexible permissions model is provided in order to allow sharing secrets in multi-user environments.
+- A **flexible permissions model is provided in order to allow sharing secrets in multi-user environments**.
 Public PGP keys can be organized in teams and access to each secret or collection of secrets can be easily restricted to one or more teams and / or individual users.
 It's up to you the decision of who can see what, as well as the way of sharing secrets across the organization (e.g. a git repository, a shared folder, etc.).

-- A flexible JSON Schema based templating model is provided in order to enforce formatting of JSON / YAML secrets and provide initial skeleton for new secrets.
+- A **flexible JSON Schema based templating model is provided in order to enforce formatting of JSON / YAML secrets** and provide initial skeleton for new secrets.
 Each secret or group of secrets can optionally and easily be linked to a template in order to enforce your formatting requirements when creating or editing them.

 - Encryption of secrets using public ASCII armored PGP keys is directly and efficiently handled by PGP Tomb using the official OpenPGP Go library.
-However, decryption is built on top of your local GPG infrastructure in order to seamlessly integrate with your local GPG Agent and avoid messing with your private PGP keys.
+However, decryption is built on top of your local GPG infrastructure in order to **seamlessly integrate with your local GPG Agent and avoid messing with your private PGP keys**.

 SETUP
 =====